Jellycious/microhsm/README.md

 - **No use of C++ standard library** - Ideal for bare-metal
 - **Build as static libary or include directly** - Integrate in any project
 - **Lightweight** - Core library consists of less than 300 lines of code
+- **Zero dependencies** - Library is fully self-contained and does not rely on external libraries

 ---